Kevinr99089/Extended.Builder/install.md

 <img src=".github/Installation/08.png">

-If you had to disable it to install these applications, reactivate it once all the steps are finished.
+Remember to re-enable it if you had to disable it to install applications.

 ---

-click (in the notification bar) on MicroG_RE_x.x.apk first
+First click on MicroG_RE_X.X.apk in the notification bar:

 <img src=".github/Installation/09.png">

-if you have never installed applications from the Web, you need to Enable in the settings "Unknown Sources"
+if you have never installed applications from the Web, you need to enable 'Unknown Sources' in settings:

 <img src=".github/Installation/10.png">
+-

-and allow permission for install apps :
+and allow permissions:

 <img src=".github/Installation/11.png">